HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_updateservicedoc.md

 'Administrate Recovery Set' iLO user privilege is required to modify or remove this install set.".
 This is called `SystemRecoveryConfigPriv` in the REST API's Account privileges.
 This privilege enables users to alter or remove this recovery install set.

 The recovery install set should only be modified with care and hold a minimal set of firmware updates needed to make the server bootable.
-These firmware items should also be .BIN files directly flashable by iLO.
+These firmware image file must be directly flashable by iLO.
 The order is important because the install set is the order of update.

 ## Firmware Verification
-The Firmware Verification feature allows you to run an on-demand scan or implement scheduled scans.
+Firmware Verification, available with the *iLO Advanced Premium Security Edition*, enables you to run an on-demand verification scan or implement scheduled scans.

 To respond to detected issues, choose between logging the results, or logging the results and initiating a repair action that uses a recovery install set.